fortytwoservices/terraform-azurerm-selfhostedrunnervmss/_README_header.md

 # Self Hosted Runners Virtual Machine Scale Set

-!!! note "Rename of organization"
+> [!NOTE]
-    Due to the renaming of Company, the Github organization has changed name from "amestofortytwo" to "fortytwoservices".
+> Due to the renaming of Company, the Github organization has changed name from "amestofortytwo" to "fortytwoservices".
 Pre-existing Terraform code would need to change that in code.

 This module deploys a virtual machine scale set for self hosted runners for Azure DevOps and GitHub.